Get 80% off your plan for your first 6 months.*

 You sign up for a new software subscription and receive a bill for £50 in May.
 You pay the bill in June.

-The accrual method gives you a more accurate picture of your profitability for a specific period, such as a month or a quarter.
+The accrual method gives you a more accurate picture of your profitability for a specific period.
+This helps you understand how your business actually performed each month or quarter, regardless of when payments arrived.

 Hybrid methods of accounting